pubnub/objective-c/iOS/README.md

         # or
         PNDate *startDate = [PNDate dateWithToken:[NSNumber numberWithInt:1234567]; // Convert from a timetoken
 ```
+Also, there are new files in the libary that were not present in 3.4.x.
+Be sure when updating the library that you add these new files to your project,
+or you will certainly get compile errors for missing files.
+Easiest thing to do is remove all PubNub files, and add the new PubNub files back.

 ## Coming Soon...
 XCode Project Template Support!
 But until then...